FAS Resources in Arizona

 Developmental Disabilities

-If your child has an IQ under 70, he/she may qualify for disability services.
-Call the Arizona Department of Developmental Disabilities (602) 542–0419 or toll-free (886) 229-5553 and request an intake evaluation..
+If your child has an IQ under 70 and has problems functioning in areas such as communication and self help skills, there is a possibility of qualifying for "DD" services.
+Contact the Arizona Department of Developmental Disabilities and request an intake evaluation.

 Information on legal issues in Arizona regarding developmental disabilities can be found at the Arc of Arizona's legislative information site.
 This site is updated weekly.